ajnafkertesz/Data-Analysis-Replication-Assignment/README.md

 # Data-Analysis-Replication-Assignment
-Replication the findings of Gelfand et al. 2021
+Replicating the findings of Gelfand et al. 2021